MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 #### Program 556 Basic Core Java Program(LinkedHashSetExToCreateAndAddBooksToHashTable.java)
 Write a program in java to create and add books to HashTable using LinkedHashSet.

+#### Program 557 Basic Core Java Program(TreeSetExToCreateAndAddElements.java)
+Write a program in java to create and add elements using TreeSet.

+#### Program 558 Basic Core Java Program(TreeSetExToTraverseElementsInDescendingOrder.java)
+Write a program in java to traverse elements in descending order using TreeSet.

+#### Program 559 Basic Core Java Program(TreeSetExToRetrieveAndRemoveHighestAndLowestValue.java)
+Write a program in java to retrieve and remove the highest and lowest Value using TreeSet.

+#### Program 560 Basic Core Java Program(TreeSetExToDemonstrateNavigableSetOperations.java)
+Write a program in java to demonstrate various NavigableSet operations using TreeSet.

+#### Program 561 Basic Core Java Program(TreeSetExToDemonstrateSortedSetOperations.java)
+Write a program in java to demonstrate various SortedSet operations using TreeSet.

+#### Program 562 Basic Core Java Program(TreeSetExToAddSetAndPrintBooks.java)
+Write a program in java to add, set and print all books using TreeSet.